-Turf toe is a sprain of the joint at the base of the big toe, caused by a very vigorous upward bending of the big toe.
-Symptoms include sudden onset pain in the joint, with swelling and tenderness under the joint.
-Immediate first aid is to apply the PRICE principles of protection, rest, ice, compression, and elevation.
+Turf toe is a sprain of the joint at the base of the big toe.
+It is caused by a very vigorous upward bending of the toe.

 Turf toe symptoms

-The forefoot is made up of the long metatarsal bones which connect to the phalanges bones (which make up the toes).
+The forefoot is made up of the long metatarsal bones which connect to the phalanges bones (toes).
 The point where the metatarsals attach to the phalanges is called the metatarsophalangeal joint or MTP joint for short.
-The bones are joined together by ligaments (a short band of tough, fibrous connective tissue).
+The bones are joined together by ligaments.
+Ligaments are short bands of tough, fibrous connective tissue.

-You are more at risk if you have increased range of motion in the ankle and/or wear soft flexible shoes which fail to give enough support to the forefoot.
+You are more at risk if you have an increased range of motion in your ankle.
+Or, if you wear soft flexible shoes which fail to give enough support to your forefoot.

 Turf toe treatment

-Treatment for turf toe is based on immediate first aid, reducing symptoms of pain and swelling, then gradually returning to fitness when pain allows.
+Treatment for turf toe is based on applying immediate first aid PRICE principles (protection, rest, ice, compression, and elevation).
+Then gradually returning to full fitness as pain allows.

 Rest is very important.
-This might include using crutches to take the weight off the toe.
-It is difficult to rest the foot when you need to walk on it but without rest it will take much longer to heal.
-Use a brace to protect the toe or at the very least wear a shoe that has a firm sole that will not allow bending.
+You may need to use crutches to take the weight off the toe.
+It is difficult to rest your foot when you need to walk on it.
+But without rest, it will take much longer to heal.

-A physical therapist or similar will advise on a rehabilitation and strengthening program if required.
-General foot and toe exercises may be required to strengthen the injured foot depending on how long the athlete has been non-weightbearing.
+General foot and toe exercises may be required to strengthen your injured foot.
+This may depend on how long you have been non-weight-bearing.